 How often have you read that billions are flushed down to settle lawsuits?
-And the latest name making rounds in the corporate circle is Riot Games, the company behind the popular League of Legends.
-It has been accused of fostering a sexist culture that creates a pay divide and promotes sexual harassment against employed women in California.
+And the latest name making rounds in the corporate circle is Riot Games, the company behind the popular League of Legends class action lawsuit California.
+It has been accused of fostering a sexist culture that creates a pay divide and promotes sexual harassment against employed women lawsuit in California.

 As per the lawsuit filed in Los Angeles County Superior Court, two employees have alleged violations of the California Equal Pay Act and gender-based discrimination, retaliation and harassment.

 The lawsuit has been settled as per class action update though it has reignited the gender bias and the glass ceiling that still exists in the industry.
 The fact that the company allegedly normalizes the sexist and misogynist work practices in itself affirms the prevailing unsuitable or unfair corporate culture for women.

 Apart from maligning the market reputation of the company, it led to the unceremonious suspension of Chief Operating Officer Scott Gelb in December 2018.
 Over 100 employees staged a walkout in protest of its arbitrary policies that fail to address the core issues.

 This settlement unarguably is a step towards creating a welcoming transformation in the industry that is plagued with the stereotyped gender bias.
 If you’re facing any similar issue or suffering from unfair work practices, then this article can be your guide to understand class action lawsuit in California.